open-pioneer/trails-starter/docs/Contributing.md

 ## Creating a pull request

+We are always happy to receive pull requests from the community.
+Small fixes or improvements to the documentation will usually be accepted right away.
+If you plan to make a larger contribution (new packages, new features, refactoring, etc.) consider reaching out to the maintainers first.
+This can be done, for example, by commenting on an existing issue or by creating a new one.

+This way, you can avoid unnecessary work and ensure that your contribution is in line with the project's goals.
+This will also reduce the risk of your PR being rejected.

+To create a pull request:

 -   First, fork the repository via GitHub's UI and clone your fork (if you have write permissions to the repository, you can skip this step).

 -   Then, create a branch with a sensible name.